-- For the Key Lime pie I sliced thin wedges of lime and placed them in a circle in the middle of the pie.
+- For the Key Lime pie I sliced thin wedges of lime and placed them in a circular pattern in the middle of the pie.
 A sprig of mint in the center finishes it off.

 - The chocolate crème pie is already beautifully decorated.
 I simply added small pieces of chocolate bars to the top of the cake.

 - To add a festive touch to the pumpkin crème pie I added a few small flowers and mint leaves.
-I think it looks just like a holiday/Christmas wreath, don’t you?
+I think it looks just like a holiday or Christmas wreath, don’t you?